Sharia in Nigeria: Protests and non-Muslims

 There have been numerous riots over the implementation of Sharia, primarily involving non-Muslim minorities in the states that implemented the system.
 One riot against "the decision of the Kano state government to adopt Sharia law" led to the death over 100 people in October 2001 in Kano State.

-In theory the sharia legal system and hisbah enforcement apply only to Muslims, but according to the BBC, "in reality, non-Muslims come under pressure to adhere to the hisbah's rulings".
-In 2020 trucks carrying alcoholic beverages belonging to non-Muslims were destroyed and bars were raided by the hisbah after it accused owners of "corrupt acts".
+In theory, the sharia legal system and hisbah enforcement apply only to Muslims, but according to the BBC, "in reality, non-Muslims come under pressure to adhere to the hisbah's rulings".
+In 2020, trucks carrying alcoholic beverages belonging to non-Muslims were destroyed and bars were raided by the hisbah after it accused owners of "corrupt acts".

 Amina Lawal

 In 2002, negative light was brought to Sharia in northern Nigeria when Amina Lawal, a single mother in Katsina State, was accused of adultery and sentenced to death by stoning by a state Sharia court for conceiving a child out of wedlock; the father was released without conviction for lack of evidence.
 Lawal's conviction provoked outrage both in southern Nigeria and the West, with many national and international NGOs lobbying the federal government to overturn her conviction.
-In 2004, the conviction was overturned by the Sharia court of appeal, it ruled that pregnancy was insufficient evidence for the sentence to be carried out and Lawal returned to private life.
+In 2004, the conviction was overturned by the Sharia court of appeal.
+It ruled that pregnancy was insufficient evidence for the sentence to be carried out and Lawal returned to private life.

 Safiya Hussaini

+Safiya Hussaini was a woman that was charged with adultery with a married neighbour by the state of Sokoto and was sentenced to be stoned due to giving birth to a child as a single mother.
+She was defended by Hauwa Ibrahim and the case was later dimissed.